frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

   If there is a configuration ``MyConfig``, then this property defines how configuration ``MyConfig`` is read.
 For example, ``DirectoryClassLoader`` indicates that ``MyConfig`` is stored on the local file system of the server.
 Configurations can also be stored in the database; then this property has another value.
 This property should exist for every configuration. ``MyConfig`` should be replaced with the configuration name to get the property name.
 This property only works as a system property or a classpath property, unless nested configurations are used.
 Nested configurations are beyond the scope of this manual.

 jdbc.migrator.active
   Can be "true" or "false" (the default).
-Works only as system property or classpath property.
 When true, database initialization is switched on.
 The default behavior is to do this with Liquibase, see https://www.liquibase.org/.
 With Liquibase, the file ``DatabaseChangelog.xml`` is executed.
+This property behaves differently as a system property or classpath property on the one hand, or as a configuration property on the other hand.
+See section :ref:`advancedDevelopmentDatabase` for details.

 log.dir
   The directory to which the Frank!Framework writes its log files.
 Only works as system property.
 Usually it is not necessary to set this property because the Frank!Framework can automatically choose a suitable directory.